-If you're going to write the script yourself, the best option is to use screenwriting software that will handle all the formatting issues that plague writers trying to work in Microsoft Word or Google Docs.
+If you're going to write the script yourself, the best option is to use screenwriting software like StudioBinder that will eliminate all the formatting issues that plague writers trying to work in Microsoft Word or Google Docs.

-Now that you've got your script, it's time to start directing.
-You are one step closer to becoming a director.
+Now that you've got your script, it's time to start preparing your project.
+And just like that, you are one step closer to becoming a director.

 BECOMing A DIRECTOR

 4. Direct a short film